-- Administer tests during the MSDE testing window and in the prescribed order. - Follow the directions and read the scripts in the TAM verbatim to students.
+- Administer tests during the days specified for each content by the LAC within the MSDE testing window. - Follow the directions and read the scripts in the TAM verbatim to students.
 Translated scripts in Spanish are available on https://support.mdassessments.com/. - Remove or cover any classroom displays that provide information related to the content being assessed or to test-taking strategies (refer to Section 2.3). - Provide students with all required test materials as listed in the TAM. - Prevent the use of prohibited materials (refer to Section 2.3) during testing Sections.
-Note that results may be invalidated for students who use cell phones or other electronic devices during a test Section, including after a student turns in his or her test materials, and during a break (see exception listed in Section 2.2.1).
+Note that results may be invalidated for students who use cell phones or other prohibited electronic devices during a test Section, including after a student turns in their test materials, and during a break (see exception listed in Section 2.2.1).